faraimazh/quantumtech.africa/README.md

 ## Why our website is on GitHub

-We believe in the power of collaboration — how we think, what we believe and why — is the first step to build trust.
+We believe in the power of collaboration — our thinking, beliefs and approach enables us to build lasting relationships.

-We've moved our entire web presence to GitHub to make it easy to collaborate with our diverse partners.
-Here, you can track changes over time, shoot us suggestions to get better, or even adapt our ideas to suit your own needs.
+GitHub makes it easy to collaborate with our diverse partners.
+We love it that here, you can track changes over time, shoot us suggestions to get better, or even adapt our ideas to suit your own needs in a streamlined way.

 ## Who we are